NANDINI-SAKHARE/TASK-1-CV-and-IoT/README.md

 ### Task1_IoT_and_CV

-- This project was part of internship under 'The Sparks Foundation' in the domain IoT and Computer Vision.
+- This project is a part of internship under 'The Sparks Foundation' in the domain Computer Vision and Internet of Things.
+Originally, I'm an intern under the GRIP and did this task in order to get a LOR.
-- The project is based upon Optical character recognition (OCR)
+- The project is based upon Optical Character Recognition (OCR)
 - Language : Python
 - IDE : PyCharm
 - To learn more about the project check the links below.